top of page

 Physical Examination

 An accurate and thorough diagnosis is the cornerstone of effective treatment.
-In the case of conditions like Golfer's and Tennis Elbow, this means conducting comprehensive orthopedic, neurological, and vascular assessments.
+For conditions like Golfer's and Tennis Elbow, this means conducting comprehensive orthopedic, neurological, and vascular assessments.

-• Vascular assessments are essential to examine the blood flow to the area, ensuring that any circulatory issues, which could influence healing and recovery, are addressed.
+• Vascular assessments are essential to examine the blood flow to the area and ensure that any circulatory issues that could influence healing and recovery are addressed.

 Together, these assessments provide a holistic understanding of the patient's condition, enabling the creation of a personalized and effective treatment plan.